kryptonmlt/damselBuster/README.md

 * rest controller to expose the data
 * JPA repositories to allow for easy interaction with the database
 * entities which are then mapped to the connected database and viceversa
-* cron job scheduling as an annotation
+* Quartz Scheduling - for job scheduling
 * Logging both to file and console
 * Email
 * Unit Tests.